mmusgrave/FutbolisticStatistic/README.md

 Implementation Timeline

-This will be the road map for your application.
-You have about three days for this project.
-Refer to your MVP and group the features into three phases.
-Break down each phase into several sub-tasks to keep yourself organized.

-You should have a working app at the end of each phase (even if not all of your features are in yet).

 Day 1:
 I should set up all the necessary features for a working web app.
 This includes the node modules, webpack, index.html page, and installing D3.js.
 This first day will involve learning all about D3 and connecting the API endpoints.